bergerbd/bergerbd.github.io/_pages/publications.markdown

 Using Boolean literals to solve 2048**.
 In _it - Information Technology_, Walter de Gruyter GmbH,
 ISSN: 2196-7032.
 February, 2025.
 [DOI](http://dx.doi.org/10.1515/itit-2024-0072){: .chip .doi }

-[42] _Bernhard J. Berger and Christina Plump and Rolf Drechsler_. **Why less is sometimes more:
-Using Boolean literals to solve 2048**.
-In _it - Information Technology_, Walter de Gruyter GmbH,
-ISSN: 2196-7032.
-February, 2025.
-[DOI](http://dx.doi.org/10.1515/itit-2024-0072){: .chip .doi }

 ## 2024
 [41] _Bernhard J. Berger, Christina Plump and Rolf Drechsler_. **Why Less is Sometimes More &mdash; Using Boolean Literals to Solve 2048**.
 In _16th International Workshop on Boolean Problems_, Bremen, Germany, 2024. **(workshop contribution)**.